semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/organizations.md

 To invite a user to your instance, press the **Add people** button.

 <Steps>

 1. Type the email of the person you wish to invite
 2. Optionally, set a username.
 If not provided, the username is inferred from the email
-3. Press **Add member**
+3. Press **Create Accounts**
-4. Press **Reveal** to show the temporary password assigned to the new member
+4. Take note of the temporary passwords.
+On first login, users are prompted to change their passwords

 ![Add user screen](./img/add-user.jpg)

 </Steps>

-TODO: will the user get an email?
-Does he need to change the password?

 ### How to remove users {#remove-users}